 It is important to know that not everything the patient desires is possible to achieve.
 Your surgeon may provide you with examples of the noses that replicate your specific objectives and concerns.
 This will also help give a better idea of the surgery and the final results you can achieve.

 It is advisable to wait for at least a year prior to undergoing revision rhinoplasty.
 This is because it takes that much time for the nasal swelling to disappear completely, which will give you a better idea of the final shape of your nose.

 It is important to understand that revision rhinoplasty varies in its complexity.
 It may be a simple cosmetic procedure involving removal of excess residual cartilage or bone in the bridge of the nose.
 It could also be a highly complicated process that demands total overhauling of the nose.

-To find out more about what your revision rhinoplasty may entail, contact the office of Doctors Andrew Ordon and Ritu Chopra, two experienced plastic surgeons, and arrange your consultation.
+To find out more about what your revision rhinoplasty may entail, contact the office of Doctors Andrew Ordon and Ritu Chopra, two of the most experienced Beverly Hills plastic surgeons, and arrange your consultation.